 Phil Williams is the Vice President of Sustainability and Technical Systems for Webcor Builders.
-In this position, Phil is responsible for all sustainability efforts related to building construction, internal business processes, and institutional as well as private sector research and development.
-He directs all work relating to reducing environmental footprint and collaboratively promoting innovative sustainable processes, systems, and materials.

-Under Phil's guidance, Webcor recently was selected as the only construction firm to "Road Test" the World Resource Institute (WRI) carbon accounting/green-house-gas (GHG) scope 3 protocol.
-In 2009, Webcor was the first and only California business to report and independently verify complete Scope 1, 2, and 3 emissions to the California climate action registry.
-To support construction industry research regarding Supply Chain Carbon Accounting, Webcor, along with six other west coast firms, through the University of Washington, established the "Carbon Leadership Forum."
+As the Sustainability Vice President, Phil is responsible for all sustainability efforts related to building construction, internal business processes, institutional as well as private sector research and development.
+He directs all work relating to reducing environmental footprint and collaboratively promoting, innovative, sustainable processes, systems and materials.
+Under his guidance Webcor has recently been selected as the only construction firm to "Road Test" the World Resource Institute (WRI) carbon accounting/greenhousegas (GHG) scope 3 protocol.
+In 2009 Webcor was the first and only California business to report and independently verified complete Scope 1, 2 and 3 emissions to the California Climate Action Registry.
+To support construction industry research regarding supply chain carbon accounting, Webcor, along with six other West Coast firms and through the University of Washington, established the "Carbon Leadership Forum".

-Phil is Chair of the Industry Advisory Board for the Center for the Built Environment (CBE) through the University of California at Berkeley, serves on the Advisory for the Business Council on Climate Change (BC3 in affiliation with the United Nations Global Compact), and serves on several Silicon Valley/San Jose, California-based Cleantech/Greentech Venture Capital advisory boards.
+Mr. Williams is Chair of the Industry Advisory Board for the Center for the Built Environment (CBE) through the University of California at Berkeley, serves on the Advisory for the Business Council on Climate Change (BC3 in affiliation with the United Nations Global Compact and serves on several cleantech/greentech venture capital advisory boards based in Silicon Valley.
 In addition, he serves as the Chairman of the San Francisco Mayor's Task Force on Green Buildings, which developed legislative recommendations that were adopted in 2008 for private sector green building requirements.
-Phil was also a key member of the Green Building Code working groups established for the Cities of San Jose and Oakland.

-Phil is a Professional Engineer, serves as the American Society of Concrete Contractors (ASCC) Sustainability Committee Chair, is a member of the Strategic Development Council BIM committee (SDC under ACI), and American Concrete Institute (ACI) Committee 130 on Sustainability.
+Mr. Williams also was a key member of the Green Building Code working groups established for the Cities of San Jose and Oakland.
+He is a professional engineer, serves as the American Society of Concrete Contractors (ASCC) Sustainability Committee Chair, is a member of the Strategic Development Council BIM committee (SDC under ACI), and American Concrete Institute (ACI) Committee 130 on Sustainability.
+Projects of sustainable energy supply chains.
+He started as an Assistant Professor at Northwestern University in 2011.
+His group's research focuses on the development of novel computational models, optimization techniques, and systems analysis methods for problems in process-energy-